ablomm/ablomm-cpu/docs/cpu/isa.md

 Although technically the CPU is 32-bit, it is most practical to keep code in the first 2<sup>16</sup> addresses.

-This is because the instructions are fixed-width, and there is only space for 16 bits for an address or immediate, and so jumps to far away addresses would be a bit cumbersome, although still possible.
+This is because the instructions are fixed-width, and there is only space for 16 bits of an address or immediate, and so jumps to far away addresses would be a bit cumbersome, although still possible.
 You could still do relative jumps to addresses within 2<sup>8</sup> addresses of `PC` by adding or subtracting to `PC`.

 It is in theory possible to make it work with 32-bit addresses, but it would cause so much trouble to be not worth it.
 For example, you would have to do something similar to: